AlanFermat/2R-robotic-arm-with-neural-network/README.md

 Transfer function:
     tanh

-Other parameters can be seem in the function neuralNetwork.m
+Other parameters such as convergence criteria and error function can be seen in the function neuralNetwork.m

 ************************** Files and Instructions ***************************